If you don't yet know the home renovation trends for 2025, your project might just be missing out

 'It's about looking at space a little bit more carefully,' she continues.
 'We look at the existing footprint first and maximise that, so that the spaces work harder.
 Adding value to your property price comes from creating good-sized habitable spaces, so it's important to make sure your existing rooms work before you add new ones.'

-Dining room with double doors leading to living room
+internal glass doors leading to living room

-‘We’re still working on large “living kitchen” projects, but what's becoming important is the ability to sub-divide spaces and have breakout spaces,’ says Carlé Scott Gerber.
+‘We’re still working on large 'living kitchen' projects, but what's becoming important is the ability to sub-divide spaces and have breakout spaces,’ says Carlé Scott Gerber.
 ‘We use a lot more pocket door systems so that you can open up a space or close it down as required.
 Internal Crittall-style and aluminium doors and partitions are still popular, particularly in a hallway, where you want to bring light into a snug or front room – but there will be fire regulations to consider, particularly if your house stretches over more than two floors.

 'Drop-in spaces, where you have the kitchen-diner at a slightly different level to a living room or morning room, are another way to create good sense of separation,' she adds.